 Make sure you chill the can of coconut milk in the fridge (not the freezer) for at least 18-24 hours.
 If not, you won’t get as good of a separation of the cream and the liquid in the can.

+Using a chilled bowl can help.
 Chill your mixing bowl in the freezer for 10-15 minutes prior to mixing for better results.
 The key is to keep the cream chilled as long as possible.

-I also like using this recipe on top of breakfast foods!
+I like using this recipe on top of breakfast foods!
 If you’re looking for a healthier breakfast option with this gluten free and vegan whipped cream, you can try it on top of my breakfast quinoa or pair it with coconut chia pudding.
 But I’m also a sucker for it on top of my pancakes or waffles

 The coconut whipped cream won’t function well as frosting for cakes or cupcakes since the cream likes to stay chilled.
 If you’d like to use coconut whipped cream on cake or cupcakes, frost the items and then chill them in the fridge.